 Icings made with egg whites – Frothy, weepy

-Cream or Custard fillings – These separate and become lumpy or watery
+Cream or Custard fillings – These separate and become

 Milk-based Sauces – Curdling and separation takes place